Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Robert Macleod

 Thank you, Irma.
-I mean, with that last comment, I think it's a great way to round off and also to apologize again for the delay in starting and you might also notice that the quality of the sound on the call here was not as it usually is.
-So we'll make sure that doesn't happen next time.
+I mean with that last comment, I think, you say, it is a great way to round off and also to apologize again for the delay in start, again you might also notice that the quality of the sound on the call here was not as it usually is.
+So, we'll make sure that doesn't happen next time.
 Thank you everyone for calling in.
 All the very best.

 Operator